project64/project64/.github/CONTRIBUTING.md

 # Github Contribution Guide

-1. Create a frok of the repository on your own account.
+1. Create a fork of the repository on your own account.
 2. Create a new branch from the `develop` branch.
   * Use helpful naming convention for the branch. (i.e. `fix`, `documentation`, etc.)
 3. Commit the changes made on your new branch